 Before installing your Barracuda Web Application Firewall:

-- Installing the Barracuda Web Application Firewall may require certain changes to the existing network depending upon the network configuration and the deployment mode of the Barracuda Web Application Firewall you choose.
-Network Changes can be classified as:
+- Certain changes might be required to the existing network depending upon the network configuration and the deployment mode you choose.
+Network changes can be classified as:

 - Hardware changes – Changes related to cabling, switches, routers, network interfaces, etc.

-- (Reverse proxy deployment only) If Client Impersonation is set to Yes on the BASIC > Services page, then an additional IP address should be configured on the LAN subnet of the Barracuda Web Application Firewall and this should be the default gateway configured on the back-end real servers.
+- (Reverse proxy deployment only) If Client Impersonation is set to Yes in the BASIC > Services page, an additional IP address should be configured on the LAN subnet of the Barracuda Web Application Firewall.
+This should be the default gateway configured on the back-end real servers.

-- Note the server IP address and TCP port of Web applications you want to protect.
+- Note the server IP address and TCP port of the web applications you want to protect.

 - Verify that you have the necessary equipment: